jade-banares/jade-banares/README.md

 ## 👋 About me

 <p align="justify">
-  Hi, I'm <strong>Jade</strong> a <strong>Front-end developer</strong> from Makati, Philippines.
-I am a self-taught developer who highly passionate about learning new things, latest technologies and skills that I can use for my future work & projects.
+  Hello, my name is <strong>Jade</strong>, and I'm a front-end developer from Makati, Philippines.
+I am a self-taught developer who is really excited about learning new things, cutting-edge technologies, and skills I may apply to my job and projects in the future.
 </p>

 <!-- End of About -->